arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 - create the gather of the new type from the API docs `http://api.phoenix.local/docs`
 - run the gather of the new type by making a `POST` to `job_runs` with the correct gather id and gather type
-- that the gather run completes successfully.
+- check that the gather run completes successfully.
 Checking that the `GET` `gather` for that gather has the correct status and that the flows in prefect server `http://localhost:4200` are completed successfully.
-- Check that the output data was correct in Big Query project that the local cluster is connected to.
+- Check that the output data was correct in the BigQuery project that the local cluster is connected to.
 It should use the sample data that was added in the previous steps.

 ### Make an MR